RSE-Sheffield/pando-python/episodes/profiling-functions.md

 ## Exercise 2: Predator Prey

-Download and profile [the Python predator prey model](episodes/files/pred-prey/predprey.py), try to locate the function call(s) where the majority of execution time is being spent.
+Download and profile <a href="files/pred-prey/predprey.py" download>the Python predator prey model</a>, try to locate the function call(s) where the majority of execution time is being spent.

 The program can be executed via `python predprey.py`.